 What Happens if LMIA is Approved?

 If your LMIA application is approved, this means that your application sufficiently proves your need to hire a foreign worker to fill a specific job that no Canadian or PR resident can fulfill at the time.
-In order to complete the process of hiring your foreign worker, you must give a copy of the LMIA Confirmation Letter, job offer letter, and LMIA number to your employee so that they can apply for a work permit.
+To complete the process of hiring your foreign worker, you must give your employees a copy of the LMIA Confirmation Letter, job offer letter, and LMIA number so they can apply for a work permit.

 How Long is LMIA Work Permit Valid For?

 Work permits that require LMIA are valid for up to 18 months.
-The length of the work permit will largely depend on the type of the work permit, the characteristics of the job, and the employment location.
-It is possible for the Canadian government to issue work permits that are either longer in duration or shorter, depending on one’s case.
+The length of the work permit will largely depend on the work permit type, the job characteristics, and the employment location.
+The Canadian government can issue work permits that are either longer in duration or shorter, depending on one’s case.

 How Can I Get LMIA Work Permit?

 To get an LMIA work permit, your Canadian employer must first apply for the LMIA with the ESDC.
-If the application is approved, then the foreign worker can initiate the application process for a work permit.
-It is essential for the foreign worker to meet all of the requirements for a work permit in order to work in Canada.
+If the application is approved, the foreign worker can initiate the application process for a work permit.
+The foreign worker must meet all the requirements for a work permit to work in Canada.
 LMIA approval is not enough to bring a foreign worker to Canada.

 Is LMIA Free?